Christian-Stefan/Team-Internship/README.md

 Top-2 Accuracy: 0.8276
 Top-3 Accuracy: 0.8828

 which while having a better top-1 accuracy, does not have a significant better accuracy in the top-3 accuracy.

+The pipeline which gives the evaluation output for 1 scan is explained next:

+Model_data_preparation.py:

+contains a class ModelDataInput, which takes for 1 scan:
+- the json path of the nodule
+- the scan path of the preprocessed nodule
+- whether the input is the local dicom scans (nodule only) or the context dicom scans (lung area)
+- the naming method of the dicom files

+It outputs for 1 scan:
+- the local volume or the context volume
+- the radiomics
+- the label

+Model_classification.py:

+contains a class ModelClassification, which takes for 1 scan:
+- the modelpkl (for now only works with trained models from the Local_context_residualLayer alt.ipynb notebook)
+- the local volume
+- the context volume
+- the radiomics
+- the label

+It outputs for 1 scan:
+The true label and the Top 3 prediction